agda/agda2hs/docs/source/features.md

 ## Rewrite rules

-User-defined rewrite rules for names can be defined through YAML configuration files.
-These should be provided via the `--rewrite-rules` option.
+User-defined rewrite rules can be defined through a YAML configuration file.
+It is enabled with the `--config` option.

-This feature is particularly useful if you have a project depending on a large library which is not agda2hs-compatible (the most evident example is probably the Agda standard library).
+This feature is particularly useful if you have a project depending on a large library which is not agda2hs-compatible (e.g the standard library).
-In this case, you might not want to rewrite the entire library, but you might still have to use it for your proofs.
+In this case, you might not want to rewrite the entire library, but may still rely on it for proofs.

-User-defined rewrite rules can help you translate the library's functions to the ones in the Haskell Prelude, or even to those written by yourself.
+User-defined rewrite rules can help translating the library functions to ones available in the Haskell Prelude, or even to those written by yourself.
 In the latter case, place a Haskell file (e.g. `Base.hs`) next to your `.agda` files that contains your custom definitions and provide this custom module in the `importing` clauses of the config file.

 To an extent, this compromises the mathematically proven correctness of your project.
 But if you trust that your (or Prelude's) functions are equivalent to the original ones,